solana-labs/solana/book/src/proposals/abi-management.md

 # Relationale

+- why need to write unit test?: For example crates can introduce unintended changes accidentally. e2e-like testing for serialization is needed.
+Also these large collection of small unit tests could be used for fuzzing testing like afl-fuzz as the entry points for various untrusted input attack surfaces.

 - why `revision'?: Introduced new indirection to capture different timelines for diffent ABI items and units (epoch, version, etc).
 The `revision` is chosen because of `git grep revision` -> `Exited with 1`